boonebgorges/bp-group-reviews/readme.txt

 * Russian: slaFFik

 == Changelog ==

+= 1.2.1 =
+* Fixes bug that caused errors when activity component is disabled
+* Prevents non-members from accessing the Reviews tabs of private and hidden groups

 = 1.2 =
 * Adds Highest Rated widget
 * Fixed bug that caused BPGR JS to load before jQuery in some cases.
 Props Brajesh